top of page

 What is an Enhanced Flooded Battery [EFB]?

-Enhanced flooded batteries are advanced versions of the flooded battery, designed specifically designed for small to mid-sized vehicles [car and van] with Start-Stop, regenerative braking and other powerful fuel-saving features.
+Enhanced flooded batteries are advanced versions of the flooded battery, designed specifically for small to mid-sized vehicles [car and van] with Start-Stop, regenerative braking, and other powerful fuel-saving features.

-The electrodes of flooded batteries are separated by a separator called Microporous
+The electrodes of flooded batteries are separated by a separator called a Microporous

 This increases the performance of the flooded battery and makes it suitable for small vehicles with regenerative braking.
 However, the price of EMF is only 20-40% higher than their conventional flooded counterparts.